tmontaigu/pylas/docs/lessbasic.rst

 .. note::

-   If you are adding multiple extra dimensions use :meth:`pylas.LasBase.add_extra_dims` as it is more efficient (it allows to allocate all the dimensions at once instead of re-allocating each time a new dimension is added.
+   If you are adding multiple extra dimensions use :meth:`pylas.LasData.add_extra_dims` as it is more efficient (it allows to allocate all the dimensions at once instead of re-allocating each time a new dimension is added.